 I must confess – I am a tool junkie.
 Apps, services, platforms – I like them all.
-I love trying out various analytics tools, SEO tools, social media tools, and so forth.
+I love trying out various analytics tools, SEO tools, social media tools, free tools for your business, and so forth.
 Tools have the power to either make your life simpler, or more complicated, depending on what you choose.
 That is why making the right choice is important.
 Here are my top tips on finding what tools are right for your blog or business.

 Start by defining your needs.